-To start creating a playbook, a
+To create a playbook, you need a

 Types of Triggers

-To access triggers
+To access triggers:

 - Go to a